Decision makers face two types of challenges that have significant implications for education development.

-- Inequities in educational opportunities, quality of educational services and level of learning achievement persist by gender, rural/urban locality, ethnic background, and socioeconomic status.
+- Inequities in educational opportunities, quality of educational services and level of learning achievement continue to persist by gender, rural/urban locality, ethnic background and socio-economic status;

-The increase in quantitative and qualitative demand for education is not matched by an increase in resources.
+- The increase in quantitative and qualitative demand for education is not matched by increase in resources.

 2.3 Implications for Education

-These challenges pose serious questions for planning education and training systems and force rethinking in the way education is perceived, delivered, and managed.
+These challenges pose serious questions for the planning of education and training systems and force rethinking in the way education is perceived, delivered and managed.
 Where does this leave education development?
 With six far-reaching implications:

 - Holistic Education Structure.
-Each country needs a whole spectrum of knowledge and skills to deal with technology and the globalization of knowledge and to adjust to continuous economic and social changes.
+Each country will need a whole spectrum of knowledge and skills to deal with technology and the globalization of knowledge and to adjust to continuous changes, both economic and social.

 - Focus on Learning.
-The ancient objective of education, to teach how to learn, problem solve, and synthesize the old with the new, is now transformed from desirable to indispensable.
+The ancient objective of education, teach how to learn, problem solve, and synthesize the old with the new, is now transformed from a desirable to an indispensable one.

 - Education for Everyone.
 Modern economic, social, political, and technological requirements demand that all members of society have a minimum level of basic education.

 - Education Anytime.
 The need for continuous access to information and knowledge makes education lifelong to help individuals, families, workplaces, and communities to adapt to economic and societal changes, and to keep the door open to those who have dropped out along the way.